skotzko/oldblog/_posts/2013-04-02-how-to-get-in-the-zone-on-demand.md

 - Mental Performance
 - Psychology
 ---
+# How to Get in the Zone, on Demand

 <img class="center img-center lazy" data-src="/images/2013/04/push_hands1.jpg" alt="">

 Josh Waitzkin was about to get his ass kicked, and he knew it.